 - 1 cup granulated sugar

 You could attempt to remove the pit by cutting the yellow plums in half, but be warned that yellow plums are extremely juicy, thus making this a very messy task.
 I prefer the easy method of placing the whole plums in a blender with 3 cups of water, and pulsing for 3 to 5 seconds, just to break up the fruit, then scooping out the pits, that float to the top, with a slotted spoon.
-Continue to puree the plums until smooth, about 1 minute.
+Continue to puree the plums until smooth.

 Strain the puree into a 2-quart pitcher.
 Stir in the sugar until completely dissolved, then pour in enough water to fill the pitcher.
 Refrigerate until ready to use.
 Serve with plenty of ice.
+Enjoy!

 Have you ever tried Ciruelas Amarillas (yellow plums)?